 In vacuum applications, the common mount is an aluminum bracket from the laser shutter base to the vacuum vessel wall, or an internally welded shelve.

 Many of our laser shutter models can be driven from simple DC circuits.
 Cost savings can be realized by designing and building simple circuits for your specific application.
 This is common for our OEM customers, who usually have a DC power supply in their main electronic system.

 Our laser safety shutter models were designed to be driven easily from simple DC circuits.
 The high speed laser shutters require sophisticated circuits, which are difficult to design.

-Alternative circuit approaches usually apply a “Boost” voltage for a timed period, then quickly drop then a lower voltage for holding long term.
-This is usually more efficient.
+Alternative circuit approaches usually apply a “Boost” voltage for a timed period, then quickly drop to a lower voltage for holding long term.
+This is more efficient.
 The lower voltage is achieved with Pulse Width Modulation techniques, either using a separate inductor, or the laser shutter electromagnetic winding itself as the switching inductor.

 There are some practical limits, since the laser shutter can be of high inductance, and most PWM are designed to operate above audio frequencies (~30KHz).
 A variant is to use two DC supplies, typically 24 V and 5 V, and switch between the two for Boost and Hold voltages.
 Many OEM systems have 24 and 5 V available.

 When a laser shutter is ordered without a controller, it is assumed the user will build their own circuit.
-We provide capacitor discharge circuit values with the shipment documentation.
-There are several factors that can affect the nominal values, and the user must adjust accordingly.

 Below are common issues that affect electronic performance: